-To book Rachel Botsman please contact a JLA agent.
+To book Rachel Botsman please contact your JLA Agent.

 One of the most influential thinkers on trust and technology, Rachel looks at the implications for individuals and businesses in a world where people often trust strangers and AI over public institutions and traditional media.
 She considers what responsibilities the tech companies have and whether this shift will create greater division or unity.